-- Have an excellent understanding of core and foundation subjects in order to plan and deliver inspiring lessons which maintain children's interest. - Promote the application of maths and English skills across the curriculum. - Keep abreast of curriculum developments in order to maximise the opportunities for children's progress. - Demonstrate an understanding of and take responsibility for promoting high standards of literacy, articulacy and the correct use of Standard English whatever the teacher's specialist subject. - Research subjects and topic thoroughly prior to teaching in order to ensure a lively, broad and exciting curriculum. - Have a secure knowledge of the relevant subject(s) and curriculum areas, foster and maintain pupils' interest in the subject, and address misunderstandings. - Demonstrate a critical understanding of developments in the subject and curriculum areas, and promote the value of scholarship. - Demonstrate a clear understanding of systematic synthetic phonics.
+- Have an excellent understanding of core and foundation subjects in order to plan and deliver inspiring lessons which maintain children's interest. - Promote the application of Maths skills across the curriculum. - Keep abreast of curriculum developments in order to maximise the opportunities for children's progress.

+- Demonstrate an understanding of and take responsibility for promoting high standards of Maths and the correct use of Standard English whatever the teacher's specialist subject. - Research subjects and topic thoroughly prior to teaching in order to ensure a lively, broad and exciting curriculum. - Have a secure knowledge of the relevant subject(s) and curriculum areas, foster and maintain pupils' interest in the subject, and address misunderstandings. - Demonstrate a critical understanding of developments in the subject and curriculum areas, and promote the value of scholarship. - If teaching early mathematics, demonstrate a clear understanding of appropriate teaching strategies.